rxue/learning-dirary/docker/README.md

 ## 20240327
 ### list all the docker processes regardless of the status
 `docker ps -a`

+This can be compared with `docker ps`, which list only running container

 ### remove an EXITED container
 `docker container rm <container-name>` or `docker rm -f <container-name>`